Coast or countryside, which is better?

 Everyone’s got those happy memories from coastal holidays – eating takeaway fish and chips while fighting off the seagulls, making sandcastles on the beach or burying your little brother (just me?!), and rolling up your trousers to go paddling in the sea.

 However, there are some drawbacks to taking a coastal break.
 Seaside holidays are more expensive that countryside breaks, even in the off-peak season (from around £450 for seven nights, compared to £360 in the countryside).
 Usually seaside towns are also busier with people than rural retreats.

 Lots of people dream about escaping to the country, especially if you live in a densely populated town or city in the UK.
-Countryside breaks definitely mean peace, quiet and relaxation.
+After all, countryside breaks definitely mean peace, quiet and relaxation so why not extend that indefinitely?
 Rural stately homes, picturesque landscape, Britain’s darkest skies and more walking and cycling routes than you can shake a stick at, the countryside is one of the best places to unwind and relax from the stress of everyday life.

 In the countryside, you can also get closer to nature.
 There is an abundance of British wildlife including beautiful birds, butterflies, hedgehogs, foxes, rabbits and deer.